10 Best Herbal Teas For Sunburn

 Herbal teas can be a soothing and natural remedy for sunburn due to their anti-inflammatory and cooling properties.

-While herbal teas can offer comfort, they should not replace medical treatment for severe sunburn, and it's important to stay hydrated and protect the skin from further UV exposure.
+While herbal teas should not replace medical treatment for severe sunburn, they can offer relief and support the skin’s natural recovery process.

 Table of Contents